oktadev/okta-blog/_source/_posts/2023-04-19-api-integrations.md

 ## Decide which API authorization mechanism to use

-When calling Okta APIs, we recommend using OAuth 2.0, and API Integrations Services if you create an API Integration for the OIN.
+When calling Okta APIs, we recommend using OAuth 2.0, and API Service Integrations if you create an API integration for the OIN.
 If you have limitations using OAuth 2.0 for your use case, use API Tokens.

 {% img blog/api-integrations/flowchart.jpg alt:"Flowchart describing first using OAuth, then using  API Services Integration in cases of OIN application.
 Lastly use an API Token if there are no other options." width:"800" %}{: .center-image }

 ## Learn more about connecting to Okta APIs using OAuth Client Credentials

 API tokens are the simplest, but this simplicity makes them too limited for production applications' security and reliability needs.
 OAuth client credentials require more understanding to set up but scale indefinitely for internal use.
-And for code intended for use outside your organization, API Service Integrations built on top of OAuth maximize flexibility and control.
+And for code intended for use by your customers to access their Okta tenant, API Service Integrations built on top of OAuth maximize flexibility and control.

 If you found this post interesting, you might find these resources useful: